AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-2/class-6.md

 - [ ] Offer to give an optional Birthday Wish by submitting their birth date through a `date` input.
 - [ ] Remember your design must be designed for mobile, tablet, and laptop!
 - [ ] Remember to have a submit button and create a `result.html` to capture the values for now until we get to building servers that can receive and hold the data.
-- [ ] After you've completed the contact page turn in the live link to in your Zollege Textbook.

   > HINT: You could use this [repo](https://github.com/AustinCodingAcademy/html-form-practice-101) to get started faster!